pupil-labs/pupil-docs/src/core/software/pupil-player.md

 </div>

 ## Player Window
-Let's get familiar with the Player window.
 The Player window is the main control center for `Pupil Player`.
-It displays the recorded video feed from pupil capture file.
+It displays video and data recorded by [Pupil Capture](/core/software/pupil-capture), [Pupil Mobile](/core/software/pupil-mobile/), or [Pupil Invisible](/invisible/).

 <div class="pb-4">
   <img src="../../media/core/imgs/pp-callout.jpg" style="display:flex;margin:0 auto;">
 </div>

-1. **Graphs** - This area contains performance graphs.
+1. **Graphs**: This area contains performance graphs.
 By default the graphs `CPU`, `FPS`, and pupil algorithm detection confidence will be displayed.
 You can control graph settings with the `System Graphs` plugin.
-1. **Hot keys** - This area contains clickable buttons for plugins.
+1. **Hot keys**: This area contains clickable buttons for plugins.
-1. **Timeline Events** - Plugins can add temporal events to this expandable panel.
+1. **Timeline Events**: Plugins can add temporal events to this expandable panel.
-1. **Timeline** - Control the playback of the video with the play/pause button (or spacebar on your keyboard).
+1. **Timeline**: Control the playback of the video with the play/pause button (or spacebar on your keyboard).
 Drag the playhead (vertical line) to the desired point in time.
-    - **Frame Stepping** - You can use the arrow keys on your keyboard or the `<<` `>>` buttons to advance one frame at a time.
-    - **Trimming** - Drag either end of the timeline to set a trim beginning and ending trim marks.
+    - **Trimming**: Drag either end of the timeline to set a trim beginning and ending trim marks.
 The trim section marks directly inform the section of video/data to export.
+    - **Frame Stepping**: You can use the arrow keys on your keyboard or the `<<` `>>` buttons to advance one frame at a time.
-1. **Menu** - This area contains settings and contextual information for each plugin.
+1. **Menu**: This area contains settings and contextual information for each plugin.
-1. **Sidebar** - This area contains clickable buttons for each plugin.
+1. **Sidebar**: This area contains clickable buttons for each plugin.
 System plugins are loaded in the top and user added plugins are added below the horizontal separator.

 ## Workflow

 Pupil Player is similar to a video player.
 You can playback recordings and can load plugins to build visualizations.

 Here is an example workflow:

-  + Start Pupil Player
+- Start Pupil Player
-  + Open a Plugin - From the `Plugin Manager` GUI menu load the `Vis Circle` plugin.
+- Open a Plugin - From the `Plugin Manager` GUI menu load the `Vis Circle` plugin.
-  + Playback - press the play button or `space` bar on your keyboard to view the video playback with visualization overlay, or drag the playhead in the seek bar to scrub through the dataset.
+- Playback - press the play button or `space` bar on your keyboard to view the video playback with visualization overlay, or drag the playhead in the seek bar to scrub through the dataset.
-  + Set trim marks - you can drag the green rounded rectangle at the beginning and end of the seekbar to set the trim marks.
+- Set trim marks - you can drag the green rounded rectangle at the beginning and end of the seekbar to set the trim marks.
 This will set the start and end frame for the exporter and for other plugins.
-  + Export Video & Raw Data - From the `Plugin Manager` view, load the `Video Export Launcher` plugin and the `Raw Data Exporter` plugin.
+- Export Video & Raw Data - From the `Plugin Manager` view, load the `Video Export Launcher` plugin and the `Raw Data Exporter` plugin.
 Press `e` on your keyboard or the `e` button in the left hand side of the window to start the export.
-  + Check out exported data in the `exports` directory within your recording directory
+- Check out exported data in the `exports` directory within your recording directory

 ::: tip
 <v-icon large color="info">info_outline</v-icon>